 You’d only have to replace two items occasionally.
 The solar panels need a good scrubbing every couple of years to ensure that they perform at their best.
 Then, every five years or so, the pumping mechanisms need to be replaced.
 Both items are cheap and easy to do.

-It’s also a lot cheaper opting for an off-grid solar system instead of trying to trench main power to an isolated location.
+It’s also a lot cheaper opting for an off-grid solar power system instead of trying to trench main power to an isolated location.
 Trenching will cost you time and money.

 You can think of the solar power system as the new-age version of the windmill, with the added bonus of not having to rely on how hard the wind blows.